tsolakisgeo/DHAW2023/grading.md

 From Week 2 to Week 9, students are asked to submit an assignment (4 points x 6 weekly assignments).
 This assigment have the character of a short project and aim to help you monitor how well you can navigate and use the different software and digital methods introduced in the class.
 The assignment is due on  7am in the morning before the beginning of the first meeting each week.

 ## Weekly excecises (16 points)
 From Week 1 to Week 8, students are asked to submit an excercise (4 points x 6 weekly assignments) before the second meeting of the week.
-The aim of weekly excecises are similar with those of weekly assigments but are shorter in scope.
+Weekly excecises have a similar aim with weekly assigments but are shorter in scope.
 Weekly excecises are due on 7am in the morning before the beginning of the seconnd meeting each week.

 ## Note for Weekly assignments and Weekly excecises